SirKaza/SirKaza/README.md

 - [Video Codec](https://github.com/SirKaza/VideoCodec) – 🎬 Python Video Codec

 ---

+I love creating and exploring video games, watching series, anime, and movies.
+I also like going to the gym in my free time.

 ## 🌟 My Favorites
 I love enjoying immersive stories across all media.
 Here are some of my favorites: